ImagingDataCommons/slim/README.md

 ### Display of image annotations and analysis results

-Slime further allows for interative visualization of image annotations and analysis results.
+*Slim* further allows for interative visualization of image annotations and analysis results.
 The viewer currently supports the following types of DICOM instances:

 Vector graphics: